• Skip to primary navigation

 • Add the egg and milk to the mixture and mix well, then add the cheese and combine everything until the batter is mixed well and the cheese is evenly distributed.

-• Heat a cast iron pan (preferable) or heavy bottomed non-stick pan over medium-high heat, then add enough avocado oil to the coat the pan.
+• Heat a cast iron pan (preferable) or heavy-bottomed non-stick pan over medium-high heat, then add enough avocado oil to coat the pan.
 When the oil is hot, add rounded scoops of the batter to the pan, pressing the mixture down slightly to form a pancake.
-Work the batter in batches so you don’t overcrowd each fritter.
-Cook for 1-2 minutes on each side until both sides are nicely browned.
+(To ensure the patties are evenly sized, place a round cookie cutter in the pan, add a scoop of batter, press the batter into place, then remove the cookie cutter.)
+Work the batter in batches so you don't overcrowd the fritters.
+Cook for 1-2 minutes on each side until both sides are golden brown.

-• Transfer the fritters from the pan to a paper towel-lined plate with a spatula.
-Add more oil to the pan between batches and cook until all the batter is used up.
+• Transfer the fritters from the pan to a paper towel-lined plate with a spatula or a metal cooling rack with paper towels underneath it.
+Add more oil to the pan between batches, wait until the oil is hot, then cook until all the batter is used up.

 • Serve with choice toppings (avocados, chopped green onions, tomatoes, sour cream, etc.).